 The Setup That Works

 Table: Any flat surface you can leave permanently set up.
 A folding table, a secondhand writing desk, a shelf with clearance for a chair.
+IKEA's MICKE and ALEX desks are popular in the hobby community for being the right depth at a low price.

 Lamp: Daylight LED, positioned to your left if you're right-handed (reduces shadow from your brush hand).
+A lamp with an adjustable arm lets you move it for different tasks β close in for detail work, further out for viewing the full model.

 Brush rest: An old piece of foam, a jar of water, a dedicated brush holder.
 You need somewhere to put the brush that isn't flat on the table.
+A proper brush holder that stores them horizontally or tip-up (not tip-down in water) extends brush life significantly.

 Water pot: Any container.
-A wide-mouthed jar is better than a narrow cup — you can swirl the brush properly.
+A wide-mouthed jar is better than a narrow cup β you can swirl the brush properly.
 Change the water when it turns opaque.

 What You Don't Need Immediately